 Not too far from Asakusa is the Tokyo Sky Tree, the tallest building in all of Japan.
 Although it will cost money to go to the top, the view has no equal, and it is certainly worth the price.

 Asakusa is also known for its collection of traditional Izakaya restaurants.
 This is a great neighborhood to stay in if you are hoping to eat well while in Japan!
-For more restaurant recommendations, be sure to have a local Japanese travel planner share some of their favorite spots.
+For more restaurant recommendations, be sure to have one of our local Japanese travel planners share some of their favorite spots with you.

 If you want to be somewhere hip and trendy…

 Sometimes referred to as Shimokita, this neighborhood is popular with a young, trendy crowd.
 If you are a fan of hip cafes, boutiques, bakeries, and restaurants, there is a chance that Shimokitazawa will become your favorite neighborhood.